Coronavirus drugs: Can antibodies from survivors help? | DW | 19.03.2020

 Advantages and disadvantages of serum therapy

-A passive immunization functions like a vaccine, but it's not the kind of vaccine that gives you long-term protection.
+A passive immunization functions like a treament for infected patients, but it doesn't provide long-term protection.
 It's called passive immunization, because the recipient body hasn't actively produced any antibodies itself.
 And as a result, the antibodies it "borrows" will provide protection or help to fight an infection, but only for a short period of time.

 Passive immunization usually lasts for a few weeks or months, after which those borrowed or donated antibodies get broken down by the host body within about 30 days.